 On CT, mediastinal involvement may appear similar to lymphoma, with numerous enlarged nodes.
 Direct infiltration of adjacent structures is more common.
 Small cell carcinoma of the lung is the most common cause of SVC obstruction, due to both compression/thrombosis and/or direct infiltration 2.

-For tumour staging, please refer to the article on IASLC (International Association for the Study of Lung Cancer) 8th edition lung cancer staging system (Since 2013, small cell lung cancer is staged the same way as non-small cell lung cancer).
+For tumor staging, please refer to the article on IASLC (International Association for the Study of Lung Cancer) 8th edition lung cancer staging system (Since 2013, small cell lung cancer is staged the same way as non-small cell lung cancer).

 Treatment and prognosis